 1. North Cascades National Park

 Kick-off your Pacific Northwest national parks road trip by exploring the North Cascades National Park, one of the top Washington National Parks.
-You’ll come to see the Cascades’ stony teeth, snow-covered mountains, and around 300 magnificent glaciers as you drive through America’s version of the Alps.
+You’ll see the Cascades’ stony teeth, snow-covered mountains, and around 300 magnificent glaciers as you drive through America’s version of the Alps.

 The park boasts some remarkable and remote wilderness areas, where you’ll find adventure and solitude with all the things to do in North Cascades National Park.
 The landscapes are beautifully diverse, from towering peaks and thundering waterfalls to old-growth forests.